Photo by Jean Pieri

 He then self-matriculated into Detroit's auto factories, police rosters and bars until he volunteered for the draft in 1967.
 (Ethical dilemma: against the war, didn't want someone else going in his place.)

-In 1969, Chuck migrated to Minnesota where he drew cartoons in the antiwar vets movement and finally sobered up.
+In 1969, Chuck migrated to Minnesota where he drew underground cartoons and helped organize V V A W. Then he sobered up.
 In 1975 he was hired as a staff artist at the St. Paul Pioneer Press.
 In 1985 he started writing under the mentorship of Executive Editor Deborah Howell.
 His Detroit novel and his Vietnam novel didn't sell.
 His hunting buddy John Camp, a reporter in the St. Paul newsroom whose crime novels (written under the name John Sandford) were taking up permanent residence on the best seller list, suggested that Logan back off the ponderous literary stuff and write a thriller.

-Logan published his first book, Hunter's Moon in 1996.
-He hasn't had a drink in 37 years, is married (for the third time; he has a son in Michigan from a previous marriage) and lives with his wife and daughter in Stillwater, Minnesota.
+Chuck published his first book, Hunter's Moon in 1995.
+He hasn't had a drink since 1976.
+(Except for the cobra blood and rice whiskey during a Vietnam research trip in 1996.
+Long story.)
+He is married (for the third time; he has a son, Kelly, in Michigan from a previous marriage) and lives with his wife, photographer Jean Pieri, daughter, Sofia, and Bella the cat, in Stillwater, Minnesota.
 His first four novels received consecutive starred reviews in Publisher's Weekly, which also called his novel, After the Rain -- the fifth featuring protagonist Phil Broker — "An unbeatable combination: a smart, well-honed plot, fascinating characters and a writer with an original voice and the prose skills to tie it all together."

-His last book, the stand-alone South of Shiloh, received a starred review in Library Journal, which called the novel "a tightly woven, low-key thriller that is fascinating for its historical theme, attention to detail, and analysis of the opposing psyches of North and South.
+His stand-alone South of Shiloh received a starred review in Library Journal, which called the novel "a tightly woven, low-key thriller that is fascinating for its historical theme, attention to detail, and analysis of the opposing psyches of North and South.
 An intensely gripping story of greed, manipulation, family dysfunction and murder; highly recommended."

 Chuck Logan and John Sandford, Boundary Waters, 1999